Alisyn Camerota

-Alisyn Lane Camerota (born June 21, 1966) is an American broadcast journalist and political commentator.
-She currently hosts CNN Tonight from 10–11 pm.
-She formerly was anchor of CNN's morning show New Day, a co-host of the afternoon edition of CNN Newsroom, as well as a presenter at Fox News.
+Alisyn Lane Camerota (born June 21, 1966) is an American broadcast journalist and former political commentator for CNN.
+She was an anchor of CNN's morning show New Day, co-host of the afternoon edition of CNN Newsroom, and host of CNN Tonight from 2022 to 2023.
+Prior to CNN, she was a presenter at Fox News.
 Camerota has covered stories nationally and internationally and has twice been nominated for an Emmy Award for news reporting.

 Camerota covered the aftermath of Hurricane Harvey in Houston, the Paris and Brussels terror attacks and the Parkland school shooting.
-She interviewed the Parkland student survivors and representatives of the National Rifle Association in the hours after the shooting.
-Camerota has held dozens of panels with Donald Trump supporters, and is a frequent critic of Trump.
-Camerota has also covered the Me Too movement.
+She interviewed the Parkland student survivors and representatives of the National Rifle Association of America in the hours after the shooting.
+Camerota has held dozens of panels with Donald Trump supporters.
+She covered the Me Too movement.
 Outside of her role anchoring New Day, Camerota anchored a number of primetime specials, including Tipping Point: Sexual Harassment in America and The Hunting Ground: Sexual Assault on Campus.

-Prior to joining CNN, Camerota worked for many years at Fox News, most notably as part of the Fox & Friends franchise and as co-host of Fox & Friends Weekend.
+At Fox News, she was notably a part of the Fox & Friends franchise and as co-host of Fox & Friends Weekend.

 Her first novel, Amanda Wakes Up, about an idealistic young journalist who finds herself with a plum spot at a cable news channel during a crazy presidential race was published by Viking in 2017 and was selected by NPR as one of the best books of the year, and by O, The Oprah Magazine as "a must read."

-Biography

-Education
+Early life and education

-Camerota graduated from the School of Communication of the American University in Washington, D.C. with a degree in broadcast journalism.
+Camerota is a native of Shrewsbury, New Jersey.
+She graduated from the School of Communication of the American University in Washington, D.C., with a degree in broadcast journalism.

+Career

 Early broadcasting career

 Before joining Fox, Camerota worked at a number of different stations, including WHDH in Boston and WTTG in Washington D.C., and for America's Most Wanted.
 She also worked on Ted Koppel's primetime documentaries at Koppel Communications.